 No. None of the vaccines currently being developed in the United States contain the virus, so there is no possibility of the vaccine infecting someone with the COVID-19.
 Some people who receive the vaccine will develop arm soreness or redness, fever, headache, chills, and fatigue as their immune system responds.
 These symptoms typically go away after a day or two.

 You should still plan to receive the second dose after you recover from your COVID-19 illness and after you finish your isolation period for COVID-19 infection (for most people, this will be 10 days after symptoms started or positive COVID-19 test, and no fever for 24 hours).
 Note that the second dose of vaccine should still be no sooner than the recommended waiting period for the second dose (21 days for the Pfizer vaccine, 28 days for the Moderna vaccine).

 None of the COVID-19 vaccines available in the US can cause you to test positive on COVID-19 viral tests, which are used to see if you have a current infection.
-Additionally, the first dose of vaccine only gives a partial amount of protection, so if you test positive by PCR after receiving the vaccine, it is likely a true positive.
-You should isolate for 10 days, inform your close contacts to quarantine, and seek medical care as needed.
+Additionally, the first dose of vaccine only gives a partial amount of protection, so it is likely a true positive if you test positive by PCR after receiving the vaccine.
+Therefore, you are strongly encouraged to isolate for 10 days, inform your close contacts to quarantine, and seek medical care as needed.